 Or, maybe it’s just my family as we’ve never been comfortable in dressing our twins alike.
 Nor have we ever thought it was a good idea to push them to audition for TV shows or commercials.
 (Please!
 Have you seen what Hollywood does to child actors?)
 Being the test subjects for scientific experiments, however, does sound like a good time to my two computer nerds.
 But there are a few studies out there that want to probe into the lives of fraternal twins as well.
 Just not nearly as many.

-Yet if you really want to push the issue and make the distinction as to who has more fun, I’d have to say that opposite-sex twins win, hands down.
+Yet if you really want to push the issue and make the distinction as to whom has more fun, I’d have to say that opposite-sex twins win, hands down.
 Think about it.
 Their level of rivalry is minimal from birth as boys and girls are usually drawn to different sports and after-school activities.
 Furthermore, when it comes to friendships, opposite-sex twins have far fewer friends in common than both same-sex identical or fraternal twins.
 In other words, opposite-sex twins rarely have to share a best friend and the conflicts a triangle like that can sometimes create.

 And talk about fun!
 Who has it better in high school than boy-girl twins?
-Not only is their dating pool a large one as each twin can casually scope out their cotwin’s friends and acquaintances often in the privacy of their own home but research shows that most boy-girl twins learn to be comfortable around the opposite sex sooner than their single-born counterparts (and probably sooner than same-sex twins, too).
+Not only is their dating pool a large one as each twin can casually scope out his/her cotwin’s friends and acquaintances often in the privacy of his/her own home but research shows that most boy-girl twins learn to be comfortable around the opposite sex sooner than their single-born counterparts (and probably sooner than same-sex twins, too).

 Fraternal or identical.
 It sounds like fun all the way around to me.